TheManyula/Modular-Pawn/README.md

 1. Create a project folder for your gamemode.
 2. Use the command line to navigate to your gamemode folder and type `sampctl package init`.
 3. Download YSI 5.x using `sampctl package install pawn-lang/YSI-Includes@5.x`.
-4. Create the `gamemodes` fold and put the entry script `main.pwn` inside.
+4. Create the `gamemodes/` folder and put the entry script `main.pwn` inside.
+Don't forget to give it a `main() {}` function and `#include <a_samp>`!
 5. Create the rest of the folder structure according to the layout above.
-6. Create a new folder for a new module, create the <module>.pwn and i<module>.pwn files into it and start scripting!
+6. Create a new `.pwn` file in the `modules/` directory, put an `#include <YSI_Coding\y_hooks>` on top and start scripting!

 ## Best Practices

-- Create a separate module folder for every new module.
+- If a module needs to access the external API of another module it must be included.
+Do this for EVERY module.
+The built-in include guard takes care of redundant inclusion for you if you use sampctl (managed by the `-Z+` flag).
-- Access your data both inside the module itself as well as from other modules via functions (i.e. getters/setters).
+- Access your data both inside the module itself as well as from other modules via your internal API.
+- Use camelCase for your internal API and PascalCase for your external API.
+- Use variable and function prefixes to avoid duplicate names.
+- Keep a commented list of natives on top of the module.
+- Constants/defines for module-internal use should only be defined inside of the module.
+For global constants/defines, use the `config/const.pwn` or the build configuration found in your `pawn.json`.